pikapods/docs.pikapods.com/manage/backup.md

 # Backing up Your PikaPods Pods

 Keeping your data safe is very important to us.
 That's why we take measures at multiple levels to ensure no data gets lost.
-Here the different types of backups available:
+Here are the different types of backups available:

 ## Full Server Backups

-We keep daily backups of all databases and mounted files (everything you see over SFTP) pods use.
+We keep daily backups of all databases and mounted files (everything you see over SFTP) that pods use.
 These backups are meant to recover from server-wide failures.
-Restoring individual pods from them should be a last resort and your own backups are always preferrable.
+Restoring individual pods from them should be a last resort, and your own backups are always preferable.
 If you have lost pod data for any reason and are interested in using our full server backups, get in [touch](mailto:support@pikapods.com) and we'll confirm possible recovery points and cost.

 {: .warning }